SuneQuist44/School-Projects/GlobalGoals2020/projektdokumentation.md

     }
 ```

-After data is returned to our **handleFetching** function, send the sorted data to another function that will handle the distribution of the data to the Views.
+After data is returned to our **handleFetchingFromList** function, send the sorted data to another function that will handle the distribution of the data to the Views.
 Make the data an array, and send it by using the **Spread Operator** <br>

 Use **Rest Parameter** in **handleDistribution** to make sure you get data.
 Then use **Destructuring** of the param to get the data in singles.
 After it has been destructured send the data to the View. <br>
 * We need the { id, title, byline, image } to be passed to the first View.